treatmelikeurp3t/treatmelikeurp3t/README.md

 ![tumblr_7ebfec602cba6217713c53cef9b7f7ad_4cb58f85_540](https://github.com/user-attachments/assets/be0fa4ce-2cdd-4d49-9512-98e7a638a3c8)

-${{\color{#cd6ffc}{\textsf{ 　⠀　i wont bite if ud like to int but if i with ma friends ill answer late srry im speaking eng and russian i like eng more yuhhh u should prolly check my strawpage    　  ͜
+${{\color{#cd6ffc}{\textsf{ 　⠀　i wont bite if ud like to int but if i with ma friends ill answer late srry im speaking eng and russian i like eng more yuhhh     　  ͜ }}}}$
-}}}}$